mxander-smb/code-guide/html-styleguide.md

 ## General

-- Practicality over purity: Strive to maintain HTML standards and semantics, but not at the expense of practicality.
+Practicality over purity: Strive to maintain HTML standards and semantics, but not at the expense of practicality.
 Use the least amount of markup with the fewest intricacies whenever possible.
-- JavaScript generated markup: Writing markup in a JavaScript file makes the content harder to find, harder to edit, and less performant.
-Avoid it whenever possible.

 ## Syntax